John Lysaght and Co.: Merger and later developments

-In 1919, the Lysaght family members sold most of their shares in the company to its chairman, Seymour Barry, while remaining in control of various branches of the business.
+In 1919, the Lysaght family members sold most of their shares in the company to its chairman, Seymour Berry, while remaining in control of various branches of the business.
 The company acquired a controlling interest in Joseph Sankey and Sons Ltd..
 In 1920, Guest Keen and Nettlefolds (GKN) acquired the John Lysaght company, including its works at Newport, Bristol, and Scunthorpe.
 Seymour Berry, chairman of John Lysaght, and another director, then joined the board of GKN.
 In 1921 the company established an Australian subsidiary in Newcastle, New South Wales, and many of the Newport workers emigrated there to start up the new mills.
 Using the Lysaghts name, new works were also acquired or built in Argentina and Canada.
 The name John Lysaght remained in use by GKN as late as 1966, for its works at Newport and Scunthorpe.

 The platform canopy of Hounslow Central London Underground station is one example of original John Lysaght work.